CommitToTheBit/committothebit.github.io/_posts/2026-04-28-lto-neq-pgo.md

 <p align=left><a href="https://llvm.org/docs/DTLTO.html#limitations"><strong>Unsupported</strong></a> by <strong>ld64.lld.</strong></p>

 ## LTO && PGO

+Structure of conclusion
+- Similarities... in approach to cheat codes, specifically
+- Recommendation (contrasted against PGO): turn on immediately
+- Counterargument: legacy code
+- **Core idea** These are not inherently dangerous or unknowable optimisations!
+As my colleague noted, ... -> Emphasise rigour of this blog in second para.!!
+- Last point: `-ffast-math` as a comparison

 All told, the most intuitive definition of LTO I can think of is *optimisation with knowledge of all sources*.
 If you'd asked me the same question on my last post, I'd probably have described PGO as something like *optimisation with knowledge of how a source is used*. **These are orthogonal properties,** you can absolutely have either one without the other.
 And that, I think, gets us back to where we started.